IshanthaKamal/HomeWork1/README.md

 # HomeWork1

-All the levels are done using the given linux commands of each levels.
-Screenshots are attached to each level for more information
+To complete the levels linux commands are used and screen shots are attach here.

 **Bandit Level 0**